 In 1993 a diagnosis of multiple sclerosis slowed her down a bit, and she concentrated on writing.
 Her novels are Ammonite (1993), Slow River (1995), The Blue Place, (1998), Stay (2002), and Always (2007).
 She is the co-editor of the BENDING THE LANDSCAPE series of original short fiction published by Overlook.
 Her short fiction and essays have appeared in an assortment of academic texts and a variety of print and web journals, including Nature, New Scientist, and The Los Angeles Review of Books.
 Her awards include the Tiptree, Nebula, and World Fantasy Awards, the Premio Italia, and the Lambda Literary Award (six times)--most recently for her multi-media memoir, And Now We Are Going to Have a Party: Liner Notes to a Writer's Early Life.
 Her forthcoming novel, Hild, will be published by Farrar, Straus and Giroux in 2013.

-Nicola lives with her partner, writer Kelley Eskridge, in Seattle--where she co-owns Sterling Editing and takes enormous delight in everything.
+Nicola lives with her wife, writer Kelley Eskridge, in Seattle--where she co-owns Sterling Editing and takes enormous delight in everything.

 You can talk to me using a variety of social media:

 Ask Nicola, my blog

 Gemaecca, my research blog